VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Any node in Ventuz can have a name which is changeable by the user.
 If a Vx Node implements the interface `IName` the user cannot edit or change the name anymore, instead a static name is displayed in the GUI.
 This is very useful if simple nodes must display a state as short text and a custom name is not required.

 ***Please note that this interface is called every time the GUI is drawn!
 So keep the implementation as fast as possible!
-Consider a caching for the returned name if it doesn't change.***
+Consider a caching for the returned name if it does not change.***

 ``` c#
 public interface IName